 The neighborhood is characterized by a predominantly young population, with a higher-than-average number of males and females under the age of 18.
 There is a particular concentration of children and teenagers aged between 5 and 14 years.
 Additionally, the area has a significant number of residents who identify as Hispanic or Latino, American Indian and Alaska Native, and those who are of two or more races.
 The neighborhood has a high proportion of multigenerational households, with many grandparents living with their grandchildren.

-This community also has a notable number of residents who work in the same place they live, and many have relatively short commuting times of 5 to 9 minutes.
+This community also has a notable number of residents who work in the same place they live, and many have relatively short commuting times of less than 15 minutes.
 The majority of the residents begin their workday early, between midnight and 5:59 a.m.
-On the other hand, public transportation, walking, and cycling to work are less common in this area compared to the national average.
+Public transportation, walking, and cycling to work are less common in this area compared to the national average.

 Education levels in this neighborhood differ from the national average, with a higher-than-average number of residents who have not completed schooling or have only reached the 9th to 12th grade without obtaining a diploma.
 Furthermore, there is a lower proportion of residents with associate's, bachelor's, or higher degrees.

 The area has higher-than-average rates of lower-income households, with many earning less than $35,000 per year.
-A significant number of households receive retirement income, and there is a high prevalence of individuals with disabilities.
+Few households receive retirement income, and there is a high prevalence of individuals with disabilities.
 The neighborhood experiences higher-than-average poverty levels.

-Housing in this community consists mainly of older buildings, with a majority constructed between 1950 and 1969.
-Most housing units have two or three bedrooms.
+Housing in this community consists mainly of older buildings, with a majority constructed between 1940 and 1969.
+Most housing units have two bedrooms.
 The rate of owner-occupied housing units is lower than the national average, while the rate of renter-occupied housing units is slightly above average.
-However, there is a considerable number of vacant houses and units intended for seasonal or occasional use.
+However, there is a considerable number of vacant houses and units intended for migrant workers.

 Regarding employment, the neighborhood has a higher-than-average number of men and women working in agriculture, forestry, fishing and hunting, and mining.
 Men are also notably employed in administrative and support and waste management services, while women show a higher employment rate in arts, entertainment, and recreation, and accommodation and food services.